DSuhinin/image-resizer-worker/README.md

 # Image Resizer Worker

-For mor instruction how to run check out https://github.com/DSuhinin/image-resizer-api repository.
+For more instruction how to run check out https://github.com/DSuhinin/image-resizer-api repository.